Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Results

 \subsection{Stellar masses and star formation rates}

-{{In Fig.~\ref{fig:our_targets_2} we report, as a function of redshift, the SFRs, stellar masses, and molecular gas to stellar mass ratios of the LIRGs in our sample and those of the galaxies in the comparison samples.} As seen in Fig.~\ref{fig:our_targets_2}a, our sources have SFRs in the range $\simeq(4-50)~M_\odot/{\rm yr}$, with values typical of intermediate-redshift main sequence galaxies within the same mass range ($\log(M_\star/M_\odot)\simeq10-11$), as displayed in Fig.~\ref{fig:our_targets_2}b, {which shows the galaxy stellar mass as a function of redshift.}
+{{In Fig.~\ref{fig:our_targets_2} we report, as a function of redshift, the SFRs, stellar masses, and molecular gas to stellar mass ratios of the LIRGs in our sample and those of the galaxies in the comparison samples. } As seen in Fig.~\ref{fig:our_targets_2}a, our sources have SFRs in the range $\simeq(4-50)~M_\odot/{\rm yr}$, with values typical of intermediate-redshift MS galaxies within the same mass range ($\log(M_\star/M_\odot)\simeq10-11$), as displayed in Fig.~\ref{fig:our_targets_2}b, {which shows the galaxy stellar mass as a function of redshift.}

-At fixed stellar mass, our LIRGs have however lower SFRs than the more distant $1.0<z<1.6$ sources \citep{Daddi2010,Tacconi2013} in the comparison sample.
-This is the consequence of the increment of the SFR at the MS with redshift, as shown in Fig.~\ref{fig:our_targets}a, {where the SFR {\it vs.} stellar mass scatter plot is shown, along with the MS relation at different redshifts.}
+At fixed stellar mass, our LIRGs, however, have lower SFRs than the more distant $1.0<z<1.6$ sources \citep{Daddi2010,Tacconi2013} in the comparison sample.
+This is the consequence of the increment of the SFR at the MS with redshift, as shown in Fig.~\ref{fig:our_targets}a, {where the SFR versus stellar mass scatter plot is shown, along with the MS relation at different redshifts.}

-In fact, once SFRs are normalized to {the corresponding MS values (Fig.~\ref{fig:our_targets}b)}, our LIRG sample populates the same {region in the } ${\rm SFR}/{\rm SFR}_{\rm MS}$ {\it vs.} $\log(M_\star/M_\odot)$ {diagram} as the comparison sample sources, irrespective of their SFR, from normal star forming galaxies to LIRGs, {as well as distant (ultra-)LIRGs \citep{Daddi2010}.} { We also note that the comparison sources preferentially lie on the upper part of the MS. This is mainly because CO observations for ${\rm SFR}<{\rm SFR}_{\rm MS}$ sources are more demanding in time.}
+Once SFRs are normalized to {the corresponding MS values (Fig.~\ref{fig:our_targets}b)}, our LIRG sample populates the same {region in the } ${\rm SFR}/{\rm SFR}_{\rm MS}$ versus $\log(M_\star/M_\odot)$ {diagram} as the comparison sample sources, irrespective of their SFR, from normal star-forming galaxies to LIRGs, {as well as distant ULIRGs \citep{Daddi2010}.} We also note that the comparison sources preferentially lie on the upper part of the MS. {This is most likely an observational bias and is linked to the fact that CO observations for ${\rm SFR}<{\rm SFR}_{\rm MS}$ sources are more uncertain and require a longer integration time.}